 A lot of money is also getting invested in battery technology.
 To increase the adoption of electric cars, the range of electric vehicles has to increase meaningfully.
 Several companies, including publicly-traded names like QuantumScape, are working on solid-state batteries.
 Also, a startup company Our Next Energy has developed with a battery prototype that helped increase the range of a 2021 Tesla model S to 752 miles.

 There's one key lithium mining site in North America and it's in California.
 Specifically, the location is 150 miles outside of Clayton Valley, Nev. in the Panamint Valley of the Mojave Desert.
 The site is a prehistoric lake bed and has drawn opposition from environmental organizations like the Sierra Club and Center for Biological Diversity, among others.

-The main concerns are the destruction of views and interference of habitat.
+The main concerns are the destructing views and interfering with the habitat.
 However, lithium continues to play a critical role in reducing greenhouse gas emissions from traditional fuel-powered vehicles.
 It's a catch twenty-two that's difficult to reckon with, particularly for locals.

 In South America, there's a functioning lithium mining site in Sonora, Mexico.
-Numerous other sites can be found in Western Australia, one just over 62 miles outside of Port Hedland and another in the Pilbara region.
+Numerous other sites can be found in Western Australia—one is just over 62 miles outside of Port Hedland and another in the Pilbara region.

-Lithium mining is a solid investment amid a diversified EV portfolio
+Lithium mining is a solid investment amid the EV transition.

 To add to the aforementioned companies, some of the biggest lithium mining companies are: